liferay/liferay-docs/develop/tutorials/articles/110-portlets/05-spring-mvc.markdown

 That's probably not enough detail, so refer to the tutorial on [Service Trackers](/develop/tutorials/-/knowledge_base/7-0/service-trackers) for the details.
-As you'll see in the tutorial, there's some boilerplate code involved, but leveraging service trackers will allow you to look up services in the OSGi runtime.
+As you'll see in the tutorial, there's some boilerplate code involved, but leveraging service trackers lets you look up services in the OSGi runtime.

 If you are not required to use a Spring MVC portlet, consider using Liferay's